chazlarson/Media-Scripts/Plex/README.md

 Perhaps you want a list of actors with a count of how many movies from your libraries they have been in.

-This script:

-1. Connects to a plex library, grabs all the items.
-2. For each item, gets the cast from TMDB; keeps track across all items how many times it sees each actor.
-You can specify a TV library, but I haven't tested that a lot.
-My one attempt showed a list of 10 actors who had each been in 1 series, which doesn't seem right.
+This script connects to a plex library, and grabs all the items.
+For each item, it then gets the cast from TMDB and keeps track across all items how many times it sees each actor within the list, looking down to a configurable depth.
+For TV libraries, it's pulling the cast at the show level, and I haven't yet done any research to see if guest stars from individual episodes show up in that list.

 At the end, it produces a list of a configurable size in descending order of number of appearances.